acend/container-basics-training/content/en/docs/08/_index.md

 Make sure you're outside that freshly created app directory when you execute the next commands.

-Now you can mount the php-app as the host directory into your docker container via
+Now mount the php-app as the host directory into your docker container:

 Linux: